sjorsvanheuveln/express-react-boilerplate/README.md

 5. Error Page handling.

 ### 22 May: Work = Great ###
+Just start and it will flow!
+Did a lot of login stuff and most of it I understand.

+### 24 May: ... ###
+1. Is it ok to return salts and hashes?
+  a.
+Why is the password not send back by default (what controls that?)
+2. Session needs to persist a log in user.

+To Do:
+1. Dry the auth slice.
+2.

 ## Epiphanies ##
 Being angry or in an angry position is just an excuse for not facing uncertainty/insecurity.
 It stops the creativity.